ecodis

 VVC verif. test results for SDR UHD (click to view full-sized)

-The latest stable, tested VVenC release, version 1.11.0 of early 2024 which, like VTM, is publicly available under a clear open license, can be accessed via the following links.
+The latest stable, tested VVenC release, version 1.12.0 from June 2024 which, like VTM, is publicly available under a clear open license, can be accessed via the following links.
 As of version 0.2.1, VVenC features a decently performing single-pass or two-pass rate control mode.
 (Update In version 1.8, the single-pass rate control mode was improved further, and in version 1.11, a tentative rate capped constant quality factor (CQF) mode was added.)
 The VVC specification text has been published not only as ITU-T standard link to external web page H.266 (freely downloadable) but also as ISO/IEC international standard link to external web page 23090-3.

 VVenC logo

-link to external web page Download VVenC 1.11.0
+link to external web page Download VVenC 1.12.0

 , link to external web page VVenC information page